Safe Dating Advice

 Meeting in Person

 Take your time and get to know the other person before agreeing to meet or chat off Hinge.
 Don’t be afraid to ask questions to screen for any red flags or personal dealbreakers.
-A phone or video call can be a useful screening tool before meeting.
+After moving to chat off Hinge, a phone call or video chat can be a useful screening tool before meeting in person.

 Meet in Public and Stay in Public

 Meet for the first few times in a populated, public place — never at your home, your date’s home, or any other private location.
 If your date pressures you to go to a private location, end the date.

 Tell Friends and Family About Your Plans